-Mothballs are made from a chemical called naphthalene, which is primarily used to make plastics.
+Mothballs are made from a chemical called naphthalene, primarily used to make plastics.
 The powder is then sprayed into wooden boxes and hung up to dry.
 When the box is disturbed, the mothball chemicals are released and fall onto whatever they come into contact with.

 Wood that has been dusted with mothballs will not fire up again.
 But this has many adverse effects on humans and animals that must eat these recycled materials and lick off the powder left on them by accidentally licking the metal of their cages or other household items like utensils or pots they were using while cooking and eating.